To OpenSource or Not To OpenSource. That Is The Question.

 Finding the right platform for your site is the key to driving traffic

-When setting up a business website, there are certainly a number of considerations one must make as far as content and its interactive capabilities.
-Another question that small, medium and large businesses have and often ask, is whether or not the Web platform one uses should rely on open-source or use a custom-made solution.
+When setting up a website, there are a number of considerations one must make as far as content and its interactive capabilities.
+Another question is whether the Web platform one uses should rely on open-source or use a custom-made solution.
 It’s a question that will largely depend on a businesses’ goals for its website, as well as its budget.
-Here at eResources
+At eResources, we offer support for both open-source as well as custom solutions.
+We wanted to provide some details for both options in order to allow you to select which one best suits your needs.

 What Does OpenSource Mean?

 First, a quick explanation of the difference between the two.
 An open-source system is a universal design aimed at a wide market of users.
-It is a system where a lot of third-party groups work on the software – meaning there is plenty of documentation available (although in multiple places), an ease of use and usually regular updates.
+It is a system where a lot of third-party groups work on the software.
+This means there is plenty of documentation available (although in multiple places), it’s easy to use, and usually has regular updates.
 Examples of open-source software and systems include WordPress, Audacity, Magento, Firefox, Joomla, Drupal and more.

 A closed-source, or custom-sourced software system, is one developed by a vendor for a client’s specific needs.
 Basically, the structure of the website is customized to the business – from a single (usually) vendor.